bobbykim89/bobby-cookbook/README.md

 moment\
 postcss-cli\
 tailwindcss\
-headlessui\
 Firebase

 ## Changes

-1. Initialize the project using Nuxt.js for frontend and Firebase on the backend
+1. Initialize the project using Nuxt.js for frontend and Firebase on the backend.
+2. Headless UI doesn't support Nuxt running on Vue 2, so I need to work the UI manually.

 ## Known Issues